 The law on homelessness in England is changing.
 This is the result of successful campaigning by Crisis and other homelessness organisations.

 Historically, homeless people in England have only been able to get help if their local council thought they were a ‘priority’.
 This was mostly families with children.
 For years this has meant that many people without children have been turned away by councils.
 Some have had to sleep rough.

-A new law has just been passed by parliament.
-The Homelessness Reduction Bill means that:
+A new law was passed by parliament in 2017.
+The Homelessness Reduction Act means that: